valory-xyz/mech-tools-dev/docs/index.md

 ## **Mechs**

-Mechs are Olas agents that provide on-chain services to other agents in exchange for small payments.
+Mechs are Olas AI agents that provide on-chain services to other AI agents in exchange for small payments.
 They allow agents to access a wide range of tools—such as LLM subscriptions or prediction services—without the need to implement ad-hoc integrations.
 All interactions with Mechs happen through a common API using on-chain requests and responses, enabling agents to access multiple tools via a unified interface.